nekutuzov/ueca-react-npm/docs/component-mental-model.md

 ### Public Integration:

-- **Messages IN**: External messages received by the component through the common message bus.
+- **Send Messages**: External messages sent by the component to the common message bus.
-- **Messages OUT**: External messages sent by the component to the common message bus.
+- **Receive Messages**: External messages received by the component through the common message bus.

 ## Conclusion